THUMNLab/AutoGL/docs/docfile/tutorial/t_nas.rst

 The space strategy defines how to find an architecture.

 Sample-based strategy without weight sharing is simpler than strategies with weight sharing.
-We show how to define your strategy here with Random Search as an example.
+We show how to define your strategy here with DFS as an example.
 If you want to define more complex strategy, you can refer to Darts, Enas or other strategies in NNI.

 .. code-block:: python